vivienzou1/Task/README.md

 * Run `Knn_Classifier_91%.py` for KNN Classification
 * Run `decision_tree.py` for Desicion tree Classification

+Cross validation is in 80% for training and 20% testing, from `trainProfSelection.arff`; although test code and label prediction is via `testProfSelection.arff`

 The global accuracy for the KNN classifier is around 91% to 90.4% depended on convergence degree, we suggest at least in hundreds of iteration.